Conway Public Library

 Text-to-speech Audio

-Built in 1900 originally known as the Jenks Memorial Library.
-Designed by Boston architect Thomas W. Silloway in the Neo-Classical style.
 The original Library building has brick walls on a raised foundation of gray granite and the window openings have brownstone lintels and sills.
 The primary facade is embellished with a brownstone portico supported by Ionic columns.
-The roof is slate, with a clock tower, cornices, cresting and other trim of pressed sheet copper.
-A ca. 2003 addition to the east side of the original library building is similar in scale and form to the original Library.
+The roof is slate, with a clock tower, cornices, cresting, and other trim of pressed sheet copper.
+An addition to the east side of the original library building was added in 2003 using similar scale and form to the original library.
 The addition is also brick, with a gray concrete foundation, cast-stone lintels and sills, and an asphalt shingle roof.
-The colors and general appearance of modern materials are similar to those used on the original Library.
-The setting of the Library is busy street within a small town center.
-The grounds immediately surrounding the Library are an open public park planted with grass, trees and flower beds.
-The building is well-preserved, in good repair, and retains all aspects of integrity.
+The colors and general appearance of modern materials are similar to those used in the original Library.
+The setting of the Library is a busy street within a small town center.
+The grounds immediately surrounding the Library are an open public park planted with grass, trees, and flower beds.
+Owing to the historic nature of the building and its structural integrity, the library was added to the National Register of Historic Places.